japila-books/spark-sql-internals/docs/SQLExecution.md

 NOTE: If there is another execution id already set, it is replaced for the course of the current action.

-In addition, the `QueryExecution` variant posts spark-sql-SQLListener.md#SparkListenerSQLExecutionStart[SparkListenerSQLExecutionStart] and spark-sql-SQLListener.md#SparkListenerSQLExecutionEnd[SparkListenerSQLExecutionEnd] events (to spark-LiveListenerBus.md[LiveListenerBus] event bus) before and after executing the `body` action, respectively.
-It is used to inform spark-sql-SQLListener.md#onOtherEvent[`SQLListener` when a SQL query execution starts and ends].
+In addition, the `QueryExecution` variant posts [SparkListenerSQLExecutionStart](SQLListener.md#SparkListenerSQLExecutionStart) and [SparkListenerSQLExecutionEnd](SQLListener.md#SparkListenerSQLExecutionEnd) events (to spark-LiveListenerBus.md[LiveListenerBus] event bus) before and after executing the `body` action, respectively.
+It is used to inform [`SQLListener` when a SQL query execution starts and ends](SQLListener.md#onOtherEvent).

 NOTE: Nested execution ids are not supported in the `QueryExecution` variant.